-Members of Sigma Pi Phi Fraternity convened Thursday, October 2 at the International Colloquium on Black Males in Education in Atlanta, Georgia to respond to contemporary challenges for Black males in society.
+Members of Sigma Pi Phi Fraternity convened Thursday, October 2, 2014 at the International Colloquium on Black Males in Education (ICBME) in Atlanta, Georgia to respond to contemporary challenges for Black males in society.

-A panel of members including Gregory J. Vincent, Jerlando F. L. Jackson, Leonard L. Moore, Marcel Henry, and Samuel Bacote III discussed Sigma Pi Phi Fraternity, also known the Boulé, and the actions the organization takes to augment the lives and educational trajectories of Black males, and well as other underrepresented groups.
+A panel of members including Wei LAB Founder and Director, Dr. Jerlando F. L. Jackson, Gregory J. Vincent, Leonard L. Moore, Marcel Henry, and Samuel Bacote III discussed Sigma Pi Phi Fraternity, also known the Boulé, and the actions the organization takes to augment the lives and educational trajectories of Black males, and well as other underrepresented groups.

 The Boulé, founded in 1904 in Philadelphia, consists of nearly 4,000 active members with 131 local organizations spanning from the Bahamas to the United States and London.
-Sigma Pi Phi is the nation’s oldest African American professional fraternity.
+Boulé is the nation’s oldest African American professional fraternity.